Tax tweaks in Budget will provide impetus for growth

 Tax exemption on reinvestment of capital gains into residential property will be capped at ₹10 crore and life insurance policies (other than ULIPs) issued after April 1, 2023, where annual premium exceeds ₹5 lakh will now not be eligible for exemption and will be taxable as income from other sources.

-The existing capital gains regime has been found to be cumbersome due to differing rates of taxation and holding period for different asset classes and simplification of the regime was expected.
-However, the government has chosen not to make any changes at this point.
+Though the existing capital gains regime has been found to be cumbersome the government has chosen not to make any changes at this point.
 Income from market-linked debentures, irrespective of the period of holding, is now proposed to be taxed as short-term capital gains.

-Presently, there is a concessional tax rate of 5 per cent on interest on external commercial borrowings, rupee-denominated bonds and debt investments by FPIs, and it was expected that the sunset date would be extended beyond the present June 30, 2023.
+Presently, there is a concessional tax rate of 5 per cent on interest on ECBs, rupee-denominated bonds and debt investments by FPIs, and it was expected that the sunset date would be extended beyond the present June 30, 2023.
 But this has not happened.

-Another item that was expected given the impetus on the manufacturing sector was the extension of the concessional tax regime for new manufacturing set-ups beyond March 31, 2024; hopefully, this will be extended further.
+The extension of the concessional tax regime for new manufacturing set-ups beyond March 31, 2024 was also expected; hopefully, this will be extended further.

-The start-up ecosystem has been part of several past Budgets and this year is no different.
 The period of incorporation of eligible start-ups to claim the tax deduction is now extended by a year to April 1, 2024.
-The period for carry forward of eligible losses of start-ups has been extended to 10 years from the erstwhile seven years.
+The period for carry forward of eligible losses of start-ups has been extended to 10 years.
 Private companies, including start-ups, while raising capital from foreign investors will also now need to be mindful of the fair value to avoid tax implications.

-GIFT IFSC (International Financial Services Centre) is a key focal area with a proposal for setting up a single window IT system for registration and approval under the IFSCA regime, which will certainly facilitate ease in doing business here.

 The writer is National Tax Leader, EY India.
 Views expressed are personal